 Consider Renting a Car

 Depending on your travel season, car rentals in Calgary can be quite affordable.
 During the shoulder season and off season you can often get great deals on rental cars if you book far enough in advance.
+Though these deals are few and far between in the summer months, and booking in advance is imperative.

 Other Transport Options

 You may not feel comfortable driving in Canada, and that’s okay!
 There are other options to get to and from Banff and around the town.
 However, they are limited, so keep that in mind.
+To get from YYC to Banff, the Banff Airporter is a good option and costs $152 (CAD) round trip.

 Once in Banff, there is the Roam bus system to get around town.
 It also runs to popular sites like Lake Louise and easily gets you to Lake Louise Ski Resort and Banff Sunshine Ski Resort.
+If you’re booking a private or group tour, most tour operators offer pick up and drop off at your hotel in Banff or Canmore.
+If you plan on visiting without a vehicle, we’ve put together this car-free itinerary for Banff.

 Dress for the Mountains

 The weather here can change at a moment’s notice, and you don’t want to be underdressed.
-It’s essential to pack layers and HIKING BOOTS.
+It’s essential to pack layers and HIKING FOOTWEAR.
 Yes, hiking boots or hiking shoes.
 If you plan to go hiking while visiting Banff, please do not show up in Converse shoes.
 In the winter, microspikes are also glorious on hikes and are a pretty inexpensive investment.

 This Banff Itinerary is Just a Starter